koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 >
 > This leaves us with a huge puzzle.
 If we can’t say [“the hardwired circuitry down the street did it”,](https://www.readthesequences.com/Occams-Razor) where do biases come from?
 [How can the genome hook the human’s preferences into the human’s world model, when the genome doesn’t “know” what the world model will look like?](https://arbital.com/p/ontology_identification/) Why do people usually navigate ontological shifts properly, why don’t people want to wirehead, why do people almost always care about other people _if the genome can’t even write circuitry that detects and rewards thoughts about people_?”.

-**Assumption 2: The brain does self-supervised learning.** According to this assumption, the brain is  [constantly predicting](https://en.wikipedia.org/wiki/Memory-prediction_framework) what it will next experience and think, from whether a [V1 neuron will detect an edge](https://med.libretexts.org/Bookshelves/Pharmacology_and_Neuroscience/Book%3A_Computational_Cognitive_Neuroscience_(O'Reilly_and_Munakata)/06%3A_Preception_and_Attention/6.03%3A_Oriented_Edge_Detectors_in_Primary_Visual_Cortex) to whether you’re about to recognize your friend Bill (which grounds out as predicting the activations of higher-level cortical representations).
-(See [_On Intelligence_](https://en.wikipedia.org/wiki/On_Intelligence) for a book-long treatment of this assumption.)
+> [!abstract] Assumption 2: The brain does self-supervised learning
+> According to this assumption, the brain is  [constantly predicting](https://en.wikipedia.org/wiki/Memory-prediction_framework) what it will next experience and think, from whether a [V1 neuron will detect an edge](https://med.libretexts.org/Bookshelves/Pharmacology_and_Neuroscience/Book%3A_Computational_Cognitive_Neuroscience_(O'Reilly_and_Munakata)/06%3A_Preception_and_Attention/6.03%3A_Oriented_Edge_Detectors_in_Primary_Visual_Cortex) to whether you’re about to recognize your friend Bill (which grounds out as predicting the activations of higher-level cortical representations).
+(See [_On Intelligence_](https://en.wikipedia.org/wiki/On_Intelligence) for a book-length treatment.)
+>

-In other words, the brain engages in self-supervised predictive learning: Predict what happens next, then see what actually happened, and update to do better next time.
+> In other words, the brain engages in self-supervised predictive learning: Predict what happens next, then see what actually happened, and update to do better next time.

----
+> [!note] Definition: The *activating context* of a shard
+>

-_Definition._ Consider the context available to a circuit within the brain.
+> Consider the context available to a circuit within the brain.
 Any given circuit is innervated by axons from different parts of the brain.
 These axons transmit information to the circuit.
 Therefore, whether a circuit fires is not primarily dependent on the external situation navigated by the human, or even what the person senses at a given point in time.
 A circuit fires depending on whether its inputs[^2]—the _mental context_—triggers it or not.
-This is what the "context" of a shard refers to.
+This is the "activating context" of a shard.

+> [!abstract] Assumption 3: The brain does reinforcement learning.
+>
-**Assumption 3: The brain does reinforcement learning.** According to this assumption, the brain has a genetically [hard-coded reward system](https://www.alignmentforum.org/posts/hE56gYi5d68uux9oM/intro-to-brain-like-agi-safety-3-two-subsystems-learning-and) (implemented via certain hard-coded circuits in the brainstem and midbrain).
+> According to this assumption, the brain has a genetically [hard-coded reward system](https://www.alignmentforum.org/posts/hE56gYi5d68uux9oM/intro-to-brain-like-agi-safety-3-two-subsystems-learning-and) (implemented via certain hard-coded circuits in the brainstem and midbrain).
 In some[^3] fashion, the brain reinforces thoughts and mental subroutines which have led to reward, so that they will be more likely to fire in similar contexts in the future.
 We suspect that the “base” reinforcement learning algorithm is relatively crude, but that people reliably bootstrap up to smarter credit assignment.

----

-_Summary._ Under our assumptions, most of the human brain is locally randomly initialized.
-The brain has two main learning objectives: self-supervised predictive loss (we view this as building your world model; see [Appendix A](#app-a) and reward (we view this as building your values, as we are about to explore).
+_Summary:_ Under our assumptions, most of the human brain is locally randomly initialized.
+The brain has two main learning objectives:
+1. Self-supervised predictive loss (we view this as building your world model; see [Appendix A](#app-a)), and
+2. Reward (we view this as building your values, as we are about to explore).

 <a id="shaping"></a>
 ## 2. Reinforcement events shape human value shards